vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

  <img src="images_zigbee/sonoff_zbdongle-e.webp" alt="Sonoff ZBDongle-E Zigbee 3.0 dongle Plus" height="150px"/>
  </a>

-* Nabu Casa (from Home Assistant) delivers also a Zigbee dongle with Zigbee or Thread, the [Home Assistant Connect - ZBT-2](https://www.home-assistant.io/connect/zbt-2/)
+* Nabu Casa (from Home Assistant) also offers a Zigbee dongle with Zigbee or Thread support: the [Home Assistant Connect - ZBT-2](https://www.home-assistant.io/connect/zbt-2/)

 To avoid interference with Bluetooth or WiFi, it's better to move the stick away from the server.
 This is recommended for every stick.
-You can use a {{imgBasket}}USB A extension cord <a href="https://s.click.aliexpress.com/e/_oFCMjGU" target="_blank">(AliExpress)</a>
+You can use a {{imgBasket}}USB-A extension cable <a href="https://s.click.aliexpress.com/e/_oFCMjGU" target="_blank">(AliExpress)</a>
 <a href="https://amzn.to/4cOv6q9#ad" target="_blank">(Amazon US)</a>
 <a href="https://amzn.to/3V2q9Rk#ad" target="_blank">(Amazon NL)</a>
 <br>